Selena Quintanilla Officially Receives Star on Hollywood Walk of Fame

 "We lost her way too soon, but we can honor her here tonight by cementing her place amongst the stars, where she belongs.
 Selena, your voice was heard and tonight, tomorrow and for the rest of our lives, we honor that voice by continuing to blaze more trails for more Latinas in honor of you," Longoria concluded.

+All of the speakers walked over and unveiled the star while fans cheered and screamed, "We love you, Selena!"

+Perez along with Selena's parents and brother then walked over for photos.
+That's when the late singer's husband placed white roses over the star.

-Thursday night, Selena's widower Chris Perez passed by the star before fans and the media gathered the next day.
+Thursday night, Perez passed by the star before fans and the media gathered the following day.

 "Had to stop by, give a kiss, and say, 'I'll see you tomorrow,'" the musician captioned a photo of the concealed star on Hollywood Boulevard.